Search results for “Transactions”: 106

 -

-What is the tax rate on annual profits at Exness?
+What is the tax rate on annual profits from Exness?

-Exness applies a progressive tax rate to annual profits, which increases in proportion to taxable income; income tax ranges from 5% to 45% depending on the amount of taxable income.
-Annual profits are combined with other annual gains or losses from overseas FX trading and income classified as miscellaneous income under the comprehensive taxation system.
-Taxable income is then calculated by deducting various deductions and necessary expenses from this total.
+Exness’s annual profits are subject to a progressive tax rate that increases in proportion to taxable income, with income tax ranging from 5% to 45% depending on the amount of taxable income.
+Annual profits are combined with annual gains or losses from other overseas FX trading and other miscellaneous income subject to comprehensive taxation to calculate taxable income, after deducting various allowances and necessary expenses.

 Read more